dbaba/vagrant-edison-build/README.md

 vagrant-edison-build
 ===

-This vagrant stuff helps you to build kernel modules (.ko files) running on the intel's iotdk complete image (poky-edison).
-You can copy them into your edison without replacing entire image.
+This vagrant stuff helps you to

+1. build kernel modules (.ko files) running on the intel's iotdk complete image (poky-edison) so that you can copy them into your edison without replacing entire image
+1. create an image file and mount it on the guest filesystem so that you can place arbitrary files inside the image

 ## Prerequisites